 Williams operated under the title ‘Williams Grand Prix Engineering’.
 This rather industrial title also served to highlight the type of team Williams was at this point.
 A huge factory operation allowed Williams to engineer pretty much any part of the car, not just fabrication and carbon fibre, but also gearboxes and crucially electronics.

 Given these resources, Newey set out a plan for an all-new car, not just for Williams, but a step forwards in F1 design terms.
-It was clear to Williams that it could develop a solid rolling chassis, that the Renault power unit was amongst the best, but the aero side was letting the team down.
+It was clear to Williams that it could develop a solid rolling chassis, that the Renault power unit was amongst the best, but the aero side was still letting the team down.

-The earlier use of active suspension was a viewed by some outside the team as a failure, in reality it was a step too far too early, compounded by the drain on power the Hydraulic control system drew from the humble Judd engine.
+The earlier use of active suspension was viewed by some outside the team as a failure – in reality it was a step too far too early, compounded by the drain on power the Hydraulic control system drew from the humble Judd engine.
 In essence the active ride system could maximise aerodynamics, allowing the use of more extreme geometries as the car would remain stable relative to the ground.

 Newey’s plan was to bring this all together, cutting edge aero maximising underfloor downforce with minimal ride heights.
 The gap kept near constant by the active suspension and with the Renault V10 capable of power both er the car and the hydraulic pumps.
 The Williams team’s ability to support the electronics and hydraulics in house was a huge bonus and allowed the team a head start on its rivals.
-The hydraulic control system also opened up the option for semi-automatic paddle gearshift, first pioneered in f1 by Ferrari in 1989 and also with Mansell behind the wheel of that beautiful car.
+The hydraulic control system also opened up the option for semi-automatic paddle gearshift, first pioneered in F1 by Ferrari in 1989 and also with Mansell behind the wheel of that beautiful car.
 This was the start of the active era and Williams were at the front of it.

 The FW14B Car Layout

-Compared to F1 cars before and after, the FW14B had a conventional layout, with a monocoque hosing the driver and fuel, double wishbone suspension outboard brakes and a front nose cone crash structure.
+Compared to F1 cars before and after, the FW14B had a conventional layout, with a monocoque housing the driver and fuel, double wishbone suspension outboard brakes and a front nose cone crash structure.
 Behind this mounted the engine as a stressed member, to which the gearbox case was attached, and the rear suspension picks up on that casing.

 What differentiated the 14/14B from the previous Williams was the raised nose.
-The entire footwell section of monocoque was raised from the ground and the front wing merged into the nose cone, creating s clear path for the airflow to reach the underfloor.
+The entire footwell section of monocoque was raised from the ground and the front wing merged into the nose cone, creating a clear path for the airflow to reach the underfloor.
 Keeping the monocoque stiff was of course its carbon fibre construction, but also Newey’s trademark tiny cockpit opening.